Additive Manufacturing is applied in a wide range of application in aviation industry

 With increasing productivity and improving machine reliability

-Topology Optimized structural parts
+Topology Optimised structural parts

-specific load-cases within certain boundary conditions.
+specific load cases within certain boundary conditions.
 To put it in other words: It’s a mathematical

 model that provides the optimal geometry for a part to handle specific forces applied.